KSP-KOS/KOS/doc/source/commands/list.rst

 Examples::

-    LIST.  // Prints the list of files on current volume.
+    LIST.  // Prints the list of files (and subdirectories) on current volume.
     LIST FILES.  // Does the same exact thing, but more explicitly.
     LIST VOLUMES. // which volumes can be seen by this CPU?
-    LIST FILES IN fileList. // fileList is now a LIST() containing file structures.
+    LIST FILES IN fileList. // fileList is now a LIST() containing :struct:`VolumeItem` structures.

+.. _list files:

-The file structures returned by ``LIST FILES IN fileList.`` are documented :ref:`on a separate page <VolumeFile>`.
+The file structures returned by ``LIST FILES IN fileList.`` are documented :ref:`on a separate page <VolumeItem>`.
+The file list contains both actual files and subdirectories under the current directory level.
+You can use the `:isfile` suffix on each element to find out if it's a file or a subdirectory.
+If it is a file rather than a subdirectory, then it will also have all the suffixes of :struct:`VolumeFile` on it.

 Here are some more examples::